Baháʼí Faith: Socio-economic development

 Students of School for Girls, Tehran, 13 August 1933.
 This photograph may be of the students of Tarbiyat School for Girls which was established by the Baháʼí Community of Tehran in 1911; the school was closed by government decree in 1934.

 Since its inception the Baháʼí Faith has had involvement in socio-economic development beginning by giving greater freedom to women, promulgating the promotion of female education as a priority concern, and that involvement was given practical expression by creating schools, agricultural co-ops, and clinics.

 The religion entered a new phase of activity when a message from the Universal House of Justice dated 20 October 1983 was released.
 Baháʼís were urged to seek out ways, compatible with the Baháʼí teachings, in which they could become involved in the social and economic development of the communities in which they lived.
-Worldwide in 1979 there were 129 officially recognized Baháʼí socio-economic development projects.
-By 1987, the number of officially recognized development projects had increased to 1,482.
+Worldwide in 1979 129 Baháʼí-inspired socio-economic development projects were identified.
+By 1987, the number of development projects had increased to 1,482.

 Current initiatives of social action include activities in areas like health, sanitation, education, gender equality, arts and media, agriculture, and the environment.
-Educational projects include schools, which range from village tutorial schools to large secondary schools, and some universities.
-By 2017, the Baháʼí Office of Social and Economic Development estimated that there were 40,000 small-scale projects, 1,400 sustained projects, and 135 Baháʼí-inspired organizations.
+Educational projects range from village tutorial schools to large secondary schools, and some universities.
+By 2017, the Baháʼí Office of Social and Economic Development estimated that there were 40,000 small-scale projects, 1,400 projects with long-term sustained activity, and 135 Baháʼí-inspired organizations.

 United Nations

 Baháʼu'lláh wrote of the need for world government in this age of humanity's collective life.
 Because of this emphasis the international Baháʼí community has chosen to support efforts of improving international relations through organizations such as the League of Nations and the United Nations, with some reservations about the present structure and constitution of the UN.
-The Baháʼí International Community is an agency under the direction of the Universal House of Justice in Haifa, and has consultative status with the following organizations: